DEUTZ AG: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Change of breakdown of voting rights X

-Other reason: Equity collateral received 3.
+Other reason: Equity Collateral Returned 3.
 Details of person subject to the notification obligation

 Legal entity: DWS Investment GmbH City of registered office, country: Frankfurt am Main, Germany 4.
 Names of shareholder(s)